Fiona Stanley: Career

-In 1990, she became the founding director of the Telethon Kids Institute, in Subiaco, Western Australia.
+In 1990, she became the founding director of the Telethon Kids Institute, in Nedlands, Western Australia.
 The institute is a multi-disciplinary research facility that investigates the causes and prevention of major childhood diseases and disabilities.
 Since 1995 it has received major funding from an annual telethon.
 It also receives federal and state funding, and monies from research foundations, grants and commercial contracts.

-In 2002, due largely to her lobbying, the then Prime Minister of Australia, John Howard, launched the Australian Research Alliance for Children and Youth (ARACY) of which she is chairperson.
+In 2002, due largely to her lobbying, the prime minister of Australia, John Howard, launched the Australian Research Alliance for Children and Youth (ARACY) of which she is chairperson.
 The alliance has offices located in Canberra, Perth and Melbourne and aims to progress collaboration and evidence-based action to improve the wellbeing of young Australians.
 In her 2003 Kenneth Myer Lecture at the National Library of Australia she talked about "modernity's paradox" in which increasing wealth and opportunity has also resulted in increased social differences and more problems for children and youth, including increases in asthma, obesity, diabetes, child abuse, binge-drinking, drug abuse and mental health problems.
 She argued for cross-disciplinary work and said the challenge is "to intervene earlier in the causal cycles".

-Stanley is a professor at the School of Paediatrics and Child Health at University of Western Australia and the UNICEF Australian Ambassador for Early Childhood Development.
+Stanley is a professor at the School of Paediatrics and Child Health at University of Western Australia and the UNICEF Australian ambassador for Early Childhood Development.
 She was named Australian of the Year in 2003.
 In 2011 she was appointed to the board of the Australian Broadcasting Corporation by communications minister Stephen Conroy.
 Phase one of the hospital, the Fiona Stanley Hospital named in her honour, officially opened on 3 October 2014.